4 Vibrant Tanager Bird Species to Know

 Courtesy Susan Forde

 With his red-orange head, yellow body and black wings, the male western tanager looks like a little ball of flame as he forages in coniferous forests for insects and berries.
 (The female’s dull yellow coloring is less eye-catching.)
 As their name hints, these are the western counterparts to scarlet tanagers.
 In summer, western tanagers can appear as far north as southeastern Alaska—farther north than any other tanager species.
 Attract these birds to your backyard with oranges, sugar water and native plants, which draw in bugs for tanagers to eat.
 Western tanagers have also been known to eat suet during cold snaps.
+Check out 11 gorgeous photos of western tanagers.

 His bright red body makes the male scarlet tanager easier to spot in the open.
 But unfortunately for birders, this tanager likes to forage for insects high up in deciduous canopies.
 Scarlet tanagers spend half the year in the Midwest and the eastern parts of the United States, migrating to South America for winter.
 Because scarlet tanagers are often forced to nest near open habitats due to deforestation, they are susceptible to brown-headed cowbirds that leave their eggs in tanager nests.
 Attract scarlet tanagers to your yard with grape jelly and oranges.